How do I request a mail-in or absentee ballot?

 Do not make any marks on this envelope.
 If you fail to place and seal your ballot in this envelope or if you make marks on this envelope, your ballot will not be counted.

 The second, larger envelope is the mailing and declaration envelope.
 You must use it, even if you are dropping your ballot off at a drop box.
 Place your secrecy envelope (with your ballot inside) into the mailing and declaration envelope.
 You must seal it and sign and date the declaration before you can return your ballot.

 Both of these envelopes must be used in order for your vote to count.

 Find more Election FAQs

 Last Minute Emergencies

-The deadline to submit your last-minute Emergency Absentee Ballot application is no later than 8 pm on Election Day.
+The deadline to submit your Emergency Absentee Ballot Application to the County Election Board is 8 pm on Election Day.